HeshamShaarawy/SPA/README.md

 ## Description

-Our application designed to assist spas with scheduling appointments, organizing client information, and payment collection.
+Our application is designed to assist spas with scheduling appointments, organizing client information, and payment collection.

 ## Inspiration